New Total boss must overhaul exploration strategy, pursue cost cuts

 He added that it would not shut down sites completely but would seek to cut capacity.
 The company will be hoping to avoid a repeat of its problems in 2010 when Total's decision to close down the Dunkirk refinery entirely prompted weeks of strikes by angry unions and disrupted French oil supplies.

-Pouyanne's forthcoming key role would seem to favor his ascent to the top job, some observers said.
+Pouyanne's forthcoming key role would seem to favour his ascent to the top job, some observers said.

 "(Pouyanne) has already made great strides in improving the financial performance of his business unit, whilst he also has an extensive E&P (exploration and production) background, both clear qualifications for the role," BMO analyst Iain Reid said.